ABCDEFGHIJKLMNOPQRSTUVWXYZ1234567899/Google-Ninja-Warriors/README.md

 Proxy about:blanker

-HTML and CSS Dev: Gurface | JS Dev: Jordan and Gurface | Game Sites and embedder site: Jordan
+HTML and CSS Dev: Gurface | JS Dev: Jordan and Gurface | Game Sites and embedder site: Jordan - monkeygg2 clone, proxies by Gurface